bvarner/varnerized_prusa_i3/README.md

         * Guided x-y skew measurement and compensation will be required.
     * I did pony up for a sheet of PEI plastic to cover the aluminum bed and improve adhesion.
 That was worth it.
 * Steppers - I used an inexpensive 5-pack of 5mm output shaft steppers that put out ~40n-cm of torque.
-    * My Z-Axis motors require flex-couplings to the lead screws.
+    * My Z-Axis motors require couplings to the lead screws.
     * I did pony up for T8 ACME lead screws and nuts for the Z-axis.
 The small cost should be worth the improved ridgidity and accuracy.
 * Electronics - Arduino Mega 2650 + RAMPS 1.4a
     * Won't be nearly as nicely packaged as a mini-rambo... until I print my own case design to make it not ugly.